-- Applicant must be eligible to receive M2 funding (established on an annual basis) to participate in this program - The proposed project must be included in the 2011 Transit System Study or have participated in prior Go Local planning efforts - Agency must have a financial plan outlining a funding strategy for ongoing operations and maintenance (minimum of five years) - The service operator is OCTA, and the local agency would retain routing and service-level decisions, or local agencies may propose an alternate service provider - Letter of commitment for an 80 percent start-up occupancy rate for each station van and documentation supporting the commitment (e.g. letters of interest, proof of van pool request and or survey data).
-Station van passengers must be Amtrak/Metrolink passengers - Local agency will be required to enter into a cooperative funding agreement with OCTA - Project applications must be for complete projects (environmental clearance through implementation, where applicable) for evaluation purposes - All projects must include meeting ADA requirements, and these costs must be included in the project application - Project application must meet minimum competitive score to be deemed eligible and "of merit" (as determined by the OCTA Board) - Any proposal to duplicate or replace existing local or OCTA service must be clearly detailed - Complete applications must be approved by the city council and partner jurisdictions prior to submittal to OCTA to demonstrate adequate community and elected official support for initial consideration - Procurements associated with the project must follow FTA procurement policies - Agencies submitting for funding must agree to follow applicable FTA requirements - Agencies will be required to submit annual National Transit Database reporting to OCTA cost effectiveness, and local/regional benefits.
-Although a minimum of ten percent match funding for capital investments is required, projects that leverage M2 funds with a higher match rate are encouraged and will be more competitive.
+- Applicant must be eligible to receive M2 funding (established on an annual basis) to participate in this program - The proposed project must be included in the 2011 Transit System Study or have participated in prior Go Local planning efforts - Agency must have a financial plan outlining a funding strategy for ongoing operations and maintenance (minimum of five years) - If Fthe service operator is OCTA, and the local agency would retain routing and service-level decisions, or local agencies may propose an alternate service provider - Letter of commitment for an 80 percent start-up occupancy rate for each station van and documentation supporting the commitment (e.g. letters of interest, proof of van pool request and or survey data).
+Station van passengers must be Amtrak/Metrolink passengers - Local agency will be required to enter into a cooperative funding agreement with OCTA - Project applications must be for complete projects (environmental clearance through implementation, where applicable) for evaluation purposes - All projects must include meeting ADA requirements, and these costs must be included in the project application - Project application must meet minimum competitive score to be deemed eligible and "of merit" (as determined by the OCTA Board) - Any proposal to duplicate or replace existing local or OCTA service must be clearly detailed - Complete applications must be approved by the city council and partner jurisdictionsagencies prior to submittal to OCTA to demonstrate adequate community and elected official support for initial consideration - Procurements associated with the project must follow FTA procurement policies - Agencies submitting for funding must agree to follow applicable FTA requirements - Agencies will be required to submit annual National Transit Database reporting information to OCTA

 Specific selection criteria will be used to evaluate competitive program project applications.
 Emphasis is placed on projects with firm financial commitments and overall project readiness as shown on the Project S scoring criteria.
-In addition, projects will be evaluated based upon existing and future usage, ease of connection,
+In addition, projects will be evaluated based upon existing and future usage, ease of connection, cost effectiveness, and local/regional benefits.
+Although a minimum of ten percent match funding for capital investments is required, projects that leverage M2 funds with a higher match rate are encouraged and will be more competitive.

-Project allocations are determined through a competitive application process.
+Project allocationgrants are determined through a competitive application process.
 Local agencies seeking funding must complete a formal application and provide supporting documentation that will be used to fully evaluate the project proposal as outlined below.

 - Complete application

 - Provide five-year funding/operations plan

-- Allocations subject to cooperative funding agreement
+- AllocationGrants subject to cooperative funding agreement